sanskrit-lexicon/csl-newsletter/october2022.md

 1. Supporting the alternate headwords for feminine headwords.
 See https://github.com/sanskrit-lexicon/csl-pywork/issues/30.
 2. Changelog for the Cologne homepage.
 See https://github.com/sanskrit-lexicon/csl-websanlexicon/issues/24.
+3. LRV.
+Pending to install LRV to csl-orig.
+See https://github.com/sanskrit-lexicon/LRV/issues/15.

 # Repositories to be covered in newsletter